Everything You Need to Know About Leyland Cypress Trees

 Leyland Cypress (Cupressocyparis leylandii) is a popular choice for a hedge to provide privacy and wind protection due to its extremely fast growth rate.
 Leyland Cypress Trees is noted for its fastest screening tree for privacy.
 The Leyland Cypress is widely used in the USA.
 However, many people who plant Leyland Cypress without knowing all the potential problems find themselves in a big pickle a few years later and ruing the day they planted the pesky trees.
 Here we have collected all the reasons not to plant a Leyland Cypress hedge, as well as the best leyland cypress alternative.

 Leyland Cypress Growth Rate is the main reason people choose to plant Leyland Cypress.
 No one likes to wait, and the idea of buying small, inexpensive plants that will grow to huge trees in just a few years is very appealing.
 The problem is that most people fail to think farther than those first few years and anticipate the enormous eventual size of the plants (they don’t stop growing, folks!).

-Evergreen foliage is a big factor when choosing a privacy hedging plant, and Leyland Cypress has a nice-looking, feathery, evergreen texture.
+Evergreen foliage of Leyland Cypress is a big factor when choosing a privacy hedging plant, and also Leyland Cypress has a nice-looking, feathery, evergreen texture.

 Large size of Leyland Cypress is good when you need privacy, but the tree can get absolutely massive (anyone wants a 75’ tall hedge?).
 Most privacy hedges are sufficient at 6-10 feet tall, and much easier to maintain.